bemozi/bemozi.github.io/CONTRIBUTING.md

-## CONTRIBUTING TO STATIM
+## Contributing to Statim

-Thank you for your interest in contributing to Statim.
-This document outlines the guidelines for contributing; please read it thoroughly before submitting a pull request or filing an issue.
+We appreciate your interest in contributing to Statim.
+To ensure a smooth collaboration, please review these guidelines thoroughly before submitting a pull request or filing an issue.

 ## Reporting Bugs

-When submitting a bug, please include:
+To submit a **comprehensive bug report**, please include:

 *  A **clear and descriptive title**.
 *  The **steps to reproduce** the bug (e.g., "Go to X, click Y, get error Z").